Under the Dome (film): Synopsis

 The documentary is narrated by Chai, who presents the results of her year-long research mostly in the form of a lecture, reminiscent of Al Gore's An Inconvenient Truth.
-The Great Smog of 1952 in London served as historical evidence that Chai used while creating her film.
+The Great Smog of 1952 in London served as historical evidence Chai in creating her film.
 She reveals footage and data from factory visits and interviews with government officials, environmental experts and business owners.
 She also speaks with officials from London and Los Angeles on how their respective cities have managed to deal with historic issues of pollution.
 She says she has a personal grudge against smog, and sets out to answer three questions: What is smog?
 Where does it come from?
 And what can we do about it?
-Her TED Talk-style delivery, interspersed with animations, interviews, and data visualizations, forms a hybrid mode of environmental journalism that has been interpreted as a strategic appeal to both emotion and scientific authority.
 For the rest of this 104 min-long ‘Ted Talk-style’ film, she answers these questions, using animations, charts, interviews, historical clips, and site visits.
+Hayes notes that the documentary is divided into eight sections or chapters, beginning with Beijing's January 2013 air pollution crisis and Chai's introduction of smog as the central problem.

-Within the documentary, Chai features two child figures, one being her baby daughter in Beijing, and the other a six-year-old in Shanxi, both victims of air pollution.
+Within the documentary, Chai features two child figures, one being her baby daughter in Beijing, and the other a six-year old in Shanxi, both victims of air pollution.
 Chai begins with the story of her daughter's tumor in utero and its removal shortly after her birth.
 Chai claims the tumor was caused by air pollution.
 She must keep her daughter inside "like a prisoner" on days where the air quality is particularly bad, which Chai's measurements indicated were about half of the days in 2014.
-In her interview with the six-year-old, Chai asks, "Have you ever seen a real star?"
+In her interview with the six-year old, Chai asks, "Have you ever seen a real star?"
 The child responds, "No." “What about blue sky?”
 Chai asks.
 The girl says, “I’ve seen one that’s a little blue."
 “What about white clouds?”
 Chai asks.
 “No, I haven’t,” the child replies.